Skip to main content

 Firearms and Air Guns Deer Hunting Regulations

 • A hunting license is required to hunt deer during the Firearms Season (with exceptions).
-See Hunting Licenses, Stamps and Permits (Hunting Licenses) for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.
+See Hunting Licenses, Stamps and Permits for Armed Forces information and hunting license costs, exceptions, purchasing, requirements and types.

 • An annual Sika Deer Stamp is required to hunt sika deer during any of the deer hunting seasons.
-(Hunting Licenses).

 • Shotguns, rifles and handguns that fire straight-walled cartridges, muzzleloading firearms, air guns and archery equipment may be used to hunt deer in all counties during the Firearms Season and Junior Hunt Days.